 Keep in mind that the policyholder does not have to pay for the insurance themselves.
 Arrangements can be made so that you can pay for the premiums in the place of your parents.
 Depending on the type and amount of the insurance purchased, the obligation of the parent ranges from providing their written permission up to answering health questions and having a medical exam.

 Why Do People Want to Buy Life Insurance for Parents?

-There are several reasons why people want to purchase life insurance for their elderly parents, but the primary one is to provide financial coverage in case the worst should occur.
+There are several reasons people want to take out life insurance on elderly parents, but the primary one is to provide financial coverage if the worst should occur.
 Many people will buy funeral insurance or pre-paid plans that cover burial expenses so that burden does not have to be addressed when their loved one passes away.